Unified Platforms: The Real Moat is Built Before You Build AI

 The Takeaway

 The winners in this cycle won’t be the companies with the flashiest AI demos.
-They’ll be the ones with unified platforms, proprietary data, and reinforcing loops that compound intelligence every day.
+They’ll be the ones with unified platforms, proprietary data, and reinforcing loops that improve intelligence every day.

 AI will dramatically accelerate those systems.
-But the real moat was built before the model ever shipped.
+But the real advantage was built before the model ever shipped.

 If you’re building, buying, or operating in this space, I’d love to compare notes.